-Figure 1.2 The action and positioning of both characters just follows the continuity of its own however the background drastically changes in the wider shot.
-Again, wide shot can ease discontinuity that caused by single camera, and single camera work tends to distract perspective axis among shots that mainly followed by multi-camera operation.
+Figure 1.2 The action and positioning of both characters just follow the continuity of its own however the background drastically changes in the wider shot.
+Again, a wide shot can ease discontinuity that caused by single camera op, and single camera work tends to distract perspective axis among shots that mainly followed by multi-camera operation.
 Thus the angle is not exactly the same from the previous shot, it is acutely different.

-Figure 1.3 They keep their continuous action from the previous shots, and King Hu cut it to the closer shot by following the same angle, in other word, keep truck on the axis to smoothly cut into the next closer shot.
-In single camera, this works, too.
+Figure 1.3 They keep their continuous action from the previous shots, and King Hu cut it to the closer shot by following the same angle, in other words, keep truck on the axis to smoothly cut into the next closer shot.
+In single camera op, this works, too.
 We cannot see background of this actual medium close shot.

 The Use of Trampoline and Dynamic Horizontal Photography

 Quick actions are accompanied by quick cuts that 007 series perfectly practiced.
 King Hu evaluated further in his films.
 King Hu mainly used single camera however complicated scenes were dealt by multi cameras.
-However jumping shots, single shots and close ups are typically separably shot including his famous trampoline actions repeatedly in one of the sequences in this film.
+However jumping shots, single shots and close ups are typically separably shot including his famous trampoline actions repeated in one of the sequences in this film.
 Such as the time line at around 1:34:00.
 A battle between Yu Da-you and Xu Dong.
 These trampoline close ups are accompanied by quick pans that follow repetitive dashes of Xu Dong, and wide screen is fully used when the camera trucks Yu Da-you's horizontal responses.
-King Hu's editing is based on dynamic camera works like this.
+King Hu's editing is based on dynamic camera work like this.
 This forest scene is more advanced than A Touch of Zen (俠女, 1971).
-Remember Eisenstein's editing was based on majorities of still shots that made in 5 to 6 multi cameras.
+Remember Eisenstein's editing was based on majorities of fixed shots that made in 5 to 6 multi cameras simultaneously.
 Later years, Eisenstein shot his talky films in multi cameras but they were still mostly still shots.
-Even though Alexander Nevsky (1938) contained some dynamic shots including handheld shots and dolly shots in the battle field sequence, it cannot change his rate of vast majorities of still shots.
-Eisenstein created the dynamism of image mainly by editing with still shots.
-King Hu is different.
+Even though Alexander Nevsky (1938) contained some dynamic shots including handheld shots and dolly shots in the battle field sequence, it still cannot change his rate of vast majorities of still shots.
+Eisenstein created dynamism of imageries mainly by editing with still shots.
+King Hu is slightly different.

-This figure 2.7 is a separate shot form the previous one.
+This figure 2.7 is a separate shot from the previous one.
 It can prove that separating one action scene into various reverse shots can secure our editorial continuity and create more tensioned montage.
-It is also typical in 007 series at the time.
-The separation of the space and action parts is carefully and throughly done match more than ordinary films.
+It is also typical in 007 series at that time.
+The separation of the space and action parts is carefully and thoroughly done much more than ordinary films.

 Quick Cuts in Reverse Shots

 The last sequence battle between Wu Jiyuan and Hakatatsu are synthesis of King Hu editorial features that include trampoline shots.
-It is front reverse angle shots with quick sword actions between them that reaches the maximum tension of the battle.
-Furthermore like Eisenstein, these reverse shots are handheld shots.
-The time line at around 1:43:00.
-It starts.
-Besides this, I have to mention that some two shot used Wu Jiyuan's stunt double to enhance its choreography more speedy.
-Wired actions, Trampoline jumps, Quick pans, Quick Zooms, sound cuts, handheld shots etc. You can see everything in that sequence.
+Front reverse angle shots with quick sword actions between them that reach the maximum tension of the battle.
+Furthermore, like Eisenstein, these reverse shots are handheld shots.
+The time line at around 1:43:00 when it starts.
+Besides this, I have to mention that some two shots used Wu Jiyuan's stunt doubles to enhance its choreography more speedy.
+Wired actions, trampoline jumps, quick pans, quick zooms, sound cuts, handheld shots etc. You can see everything in that sequence.
 See Figure 3.1-3.6 below:

-In conclusion, The Valient Ones (1975) is not only synthesis of King Hu's wuxia film aesthetic achievements during 1966-1975, but also it's politically mature filmmaking that King Hu consciously avoided making this film as a propaganda.
-For Japanese audiences, no one can find such brilliant sward skilled samurai in Japanese films including Akira Kurosawa films.
-It is no doubt that The Valient Ones (1975) is the best King Hu film.
+In conclusion, The Valiant Ones (1975) is not only synthesis of King Hu's wuxia film aesthetic achievements during 1966-1975, but also it's politically mature filmmaking that King Hu consciously avoided making this film as propaganda.
+For Japanese audiences, no one can find such brilliant sward-skilled samurai in Japanese films including Akira Kurosawa films.
+It is no doubt that The Valiant Ones (1975) is the best King Hu film.

 I personally attended the film master class ''FILMMAKER In FORCUS: SAMMO HUNG'' held by the 43rd.
-Hong Kong International Film Festival 2019 at Hong Kong Cultural Grand Theatre on March 30, 2019 as part of international film cultural interaction with film masters and cinema fans.
+Hong Kong International Film Festival 2019 at Hong Kong Cultural Grand Theatre on March 30, 2019 as part of international film cultural interaction with the film master and cinema fans.

-King Hu Wuxia films were Shot by Single Camera Operation
+King Hu Wuxia films Were Basically Shot by Single Camera Operation

 According to Sammo Hung's testimonies about the production of this film, King Hu used single camera to shoot specific actions in each shot, he did not exactly repeat the same actions.
-Actor Sammo Hung mentioned one of his typical single camera shooting episode that when King Hu shot the high angle shot of Wu Jiyuan (played by Ying Bai 白鷹), King Hu not only shot it from 6 meter high place, he also had shot only that action from 9 am. to 6pm. at the unknown island of Hong Kong.
+Actor Sammo Hung mentioned one of his typical single camera shooting episodes that when King Hu shot the high angle shot of Wu Jiyuan (played by Ying Bai 白鷹), King Hu not only shot it from a 6 meter high place, he also had shot only that action repeatedly from 9 am to 6 pm in the unknown island of Ninepin Group, Hong Kong.
 If he shot it in multiple cameras, he would have not spent so much time on the same kind of action of Ying Bai.

 Sammo Hung himself thinks that genuine action films of Hong Kong culture were dead already due to no one is able to do kung fu sequences without stunt doubles.
 This does not like his generation.
-From choreographer's viewpoint, this feeling is deeper than audiences because they directly know the technical background of kung fu scenes made by different generations.
-Fake kung fu masters that helped and created by stunt doubles are not supposed to be genuinely talented people.
+From the choreographer's viewpoint, this feeling is deeper than the audience because they directly know the technical background of kung fu scenes made by different generations.
+Fake ''kung fu masters'' that helped and even created by stunt doubles are not supposed to be genuinely talented people.

 Sammo Hung introduced his role Hakatatsu who was played without stunt doubles.
-He said he put on the heavy costume of the Japanese pirate and had to jump from the cliff.
-The result is that ''Only can see the shadow of it but it's a respectable decision done by the director King Hu.''
+He said he put on the heavy costume of the Japanese pirate and had to jump from the cliff by himself.
+The result is that ''Only can see the shadow of it but it's a respectable decision made by the director King Hu.''

 Robert Clouse (1928–1997) and King Hu (1931-1997) Film Style Comparison

-Technically, 1970s' Hong Kong actin films were done by single camera op. due to the huge UK film influence.
+Technically, 1970s' Hong Kong action films were done by single camera op due to the huge UK film influence.
 Sammo Hung compared the different shooting style (a.k.a. editing style) of both Robert Clouse (1928–1997) and King Hu (1931-1997) in terms of action choreography.

-When Robert Clouse shot Game of Death (1978), he required both Bruce Lee (his live parts) and Sammo Hung that repeating the exactly the same actions in different sizes of shots.
+When Robert Clouse shot Game of Death (shooting was 1972; 1978), he required both Bruce Lee (his live parts) and Sammo Hung that simply repeating the exactly the same actions in different sizes of shots.
 Sammo Hung thinks it did not work well in action choreography and for actors.
-Each action has its limit, it's unrepeatable, once it's repeated, it will loose its momentum.
-Robert Clouse was American however the shooting production was done in the UK style in the ex UK colony.
+Each action has its limit, it's unrepeatable, once it's repeated, it will lose its momentum.
+Robert Clouse was American however the shooting production was done in the UK style in the UK colony.

-As the result, Sammo Hung and later Hong Kong action films developed the single camera work for throughout 1970s until the early 80s however US multi camera system has been applied in Hong Kong films to solve fundamental continuity issues and for keeping the maximum action momentum and perfect smoothness for each scene since John Woo's action films of 1980s.
+As the result, Sammo Hung and later Hong Kong action films developed the single camera work throughout 1970s until the early 80s.
+Later the US multi-camera system has been applied in Hong Kong films to solve fundamental continuity issues and for keeping the maximum action momentum and perfect smoothness for each scene since John Woo's action films of 1980s.

-In sum, Hong Kong has three different action shooting / editing styles such as Robert Clouse' UK single camera op.; King Hu/ Sammo Hung's single camera op. and John Woo's US multi camera op..
-John Woo and US methodology is the final solution to the continuity issues of actions.
-However effectiveness of each shooting / editing method depends on your production conditions including your film crew's custom and sophisticatedness.
+In sum, Hong Kong has three different action shooting / editing styles such as Robert Clouse' UK single camera op; King Hu/ Sammo Hung's single camera op (multi-camera op is only supportive) and John Woo's US multi-camera op.
+John Woo-US methodology is the final solution to the continuity issues of actions.
+Contemporary Hong Kong films follow John Woo's localised US multi-camera op since then(mid 1980s) .
+However effectiveness of each shooting / editing method also depends on your production conditions including you and your film crew's custom and sophisticatedness.

-Only Hong Kong01 actually reported the news, others are the recites of it.
+Only Hong Kong01 actually reported the news, others are recitation of it.